lunchboxer/spelling-master/src/lib/level1-glossary.md

 that
 : Referring to a certain one.
 "That book is mine, not this one."

+the
+: That one.
+"The dog barked at the cat."

 their
 : Belonging to them.
 "Put their bags over there please."